sleepingraven/idea-setting-explorer/README.md

 ## Compatibility

-IntelliJ IDEA for versions after 2020.2.
+IntelliJ IDEA for version 2020.2 or higher.

 ## Installation